bisdn/bisdn.github.io/limitations_and_known_issues.md

 Depending on the switch and the link partner, we have observed the following behaviors:

 - Intel X552 10 GbE SFP+ network cards do not support auto-negotiation.
-This causes the link to take more than 30 seconds to come up when the port is set to autonegotiation.
+This causes the link to take more than 30 seconds to come up when the port is set to auto-negotiation.

 - The 10G ports on [AS4610](https://www.edge-core.com/productsList.php?cls=1&cls2=9&cls3=46) only support advertising 1G, so the speed will be limited to 1G regardless of the link partner's ability.

-- There is an issue in the Broadcom SDK version 6.5.21 and following, which affects all BISDN Linux releases after 3.7, where the 10G ports on [AS4610](https://www.edge-core.com/productsList.php?cls=1&cls2=9&cls3=46) will not transfer packets when autonegotiating down to 1G after being configured for 10G.
-Forcing the speed to 1G with disabled autonegotiation avoids this issue.
+- There is an issue in the Broadcom SDK version 6.5.21 and following, which affects all BISDN Linux releases after 3.7, where the 10G ports on [AS4610](https://www.edge-core.com/productsList.php?cls=1&cls2=9&cls3=46) will not transfer packets when auto-negotiating down to 1G after being configured for 10G.
+Forcing the speed to 1G with disabled auto-negotiation avoids this issue.

 - The 25G ports on Agema AG5648 do not support simultaneous detection of 1G with SGMII and 1G with KX, and will treat it as 1G with KX.
 If you use 1G SFP modules, configure the port to a fixed speed with 1G to work around this.